khyla17/MyFirstPortfolio/README.md

 - Dynamic Projects Section: Projects are displayed dynamically with "Read More" functionality, allowing users to explore detailed project descriptions.
 - Smooth Navigation: The website has a smooth scroll effect for seamless transitions between sections.

-HERE IS S THE LIVE LINK TO MY PORTFOLIO WEBSITE: https://khyla17.github.io/MyFirstPortfolio/
+HERE IS THE LIVE LINK TO MY PORTFOLIO WEBSITE: https://khyla17.github.io/MyFirstPortfolio/